tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/购买指南/购买弹性容器/竞价模式说明_intl_en.md

 ### Price policy

-A **fixed discount (80% off)** is used by the spot mode of Elastic Kubernetes Service.
+A **fixed discount (80% off)** is used by the spot mode of TKE Serverless Cluster.
 That means the Pod resources with all specifications are sold at the fixed discount (80% off) of the original prices defined in [Product Pricing](https://intl.cloud.tencent.com/document/product/457/34055).